 Jump to the quick answer or read on for the detailed answer and understand more about the variables.
 Also, check out the how-to kettlebell swing video at the bottom of the page.

 “How many calories do you burn with kettlebell swings?”

-The question that many people want an answer to, after transitioning from the good old cardio treadmill, and entering the kettlebell world.
-Because after all, if 10 minutes of swings doesn’t burn more than 10 minutes on the treadmill, it’s not worth doing, right?
-Before I go any further, please note that if you’re after an article that will quickly give you some hocus pocus answer, this is not it, in this article I will go into details and also explain how to calculate your calorie burn.
+This is the question that many people want an answer to, after transitioning from the good old cardio treadmill and entering the kettlebell world.
+Because after all, if 10 minutes of swings don’t burn more than 10 minutes on the treadmill, it’s not worth doing, right?
+Before I go any further, please note that if you’re after an article that will quickly give you some hocus pocus answer, this is not it, in this article I will go into detail and also explain how to calculate your calorie burn.
 I will be covering this from the angle of burning calories for fat loss.
-So sit tight and read on if you really want to know the nitty gritty of how many calories you burn with kettlebell swings!
+So sit tight and read on if you really want to know the nitty-gritty of how many calories you burn with kettlebell swings!

-It puzzles me when I see articles about how many calories you burn with kettlebell swings, and they give the simple answer of: kettlebell swings burn 400 calories in 20 minutes.
+Let’s get into the detail as it puzzles me when I see articles about how many calories you burn with kettlebell swings, and they give the simple answer: kettlebell swings burn 400 calories in 20 minutes.

 Here are the main variables that come into play when working out how many calories you’re burning:

 - Thermic effect of food

 - Sex (male/female)